Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 Anytime I mention "env pieces" I'm referring to game objects that are loaded in when a level is loaded, which can be affected with Environment Enhancement.

+Anytime I mention "directional lights" I'm referring to the `DirectionalLight` game objects in the env.
+For example, on Billie there are `DirectionalLightFront`, `DirectionalLightBack`, `DirectionalLightLeft`, and `DirectionalLightRight` under `DayAndNight/Day` and `DayAndNight/Night`

 All screenshots use the Billie environment with all of the env pieces being removed, except for `BigSmokePS`, to show whether or not the material will be "corrupted" on the envs that do that to geo.
 (See ["Corruption"](README.md#corruption))

 If a screenshot has any other env pieces/geo/game objects, it was done to show a certain type of effect that the material will have.
 For example, some shader keywords will cause any smoke to not be visible from behind the geo.
 In these cases, I likely threw in the `Clouds` env piece or something else to better demonstrate that.

-All screenshots also have the environment fog unchanged from the default values unless specified otherwise.
+All screenshots have the environment fog unchanged from the default values unless specified otherwise.

-Anytime I mention "directional lights" I'm referring to the `DirectionalLight` game objects in the env.
-For example, on Billie there are `DirectionalLightFront`, `DirectionalLightBack`, `DirectionalLightLeft`, and `DirectionalLightRight` under `DayAndNight/Day` and `DayAndNight/Night`
-All screenshots also have the geo and env rotated a bit to show how a material will react to directional lights.
+All screenshots have the geo and env rotated a bit to show how a material will react to directional lights.

 In any screenshots with the background colored, every light for the env was set to either red or blue and the lights for geo were set to green to show how the lightmaps/reflection probes would affect the material.